Shining light on short-range atomic ordering in semiconductors alloys

-where $\mathcal{L}$ is the likelihood from fit quality, and $P_{\text{DFT}}(\alpha)$ encodes consistency between the theoretical bandgap and experimental optical data.
-Final spectra were ensemble-averaged over 180 \ce{Sn} and 50 \ce{Ge} absorber sites per supercell.
-This approach reduces \ac{sro} uncertainty by $\sim50\;\%$ compared to uninformed fitting (Supplementary Fig. S8) while ensuring thermodynamic consistency.
-Complete methodology is in Supplementary Notes~2 and 6.
+where $\mathcal{L}(\mathcal{D}_{\text{EXAFS}}|\alpha)$ represents the \ac{exafs} likelihood function derived from spectral goodness-of-fit, and $P_{\text{DFT}}(\alpha)$ is the informative prior defined by the consistency between the theoretical bandgap of the short-range order structure and experimental optical absorption data.
+Final spectra were ensemble averaged over 180 \ce{Sn} and 50 \ce{Ge} absorber sites per supercell to account for local structural heterogeneity.
+This \ac{dft}-informed prior approach reduces \ac{sro} parameter uncertainty by approximately 50\% compared to uninformed fitting (uniform prior) while maintaining unbiased central estimates (Supplementary Information Fig.~S10 and \fref{tab:Table1}{}), demonstrating that the framework enhances statistical precision without introducing systematic bias.
+The \ac{msrd} for each scattering path and coordination shell was computed independently using the \ac{dft}-relaxed supercell geometries (Supplementary Information Eq.~S2).
+Complete details of the Bayesian inference algorithm, clustering methodology, and validation against uninformed priors are provided in Supplementary Information sections~2 and~6.

 \methodTitle{Optical Characterization.} Quasi-continuous wave (qCW) \ac{pl} measurements were performed with samples mounted in a liquid-nitrogen-cooled cryostat featuring a \ce{CaF2} optical window.
 Sample excitation was provided by a $\SI{1}{\watt}$, $\SI{808}{\nm}$ diode laser, which was electrically modulated as a square wave at $\SI{10}{\kHz}$ with a 50\;\% duty cycle.
 The emitted \ac{pl} was collected by a reflective parabolic mirror and directed into a Bruker Invenio-R Fourier-transform infrared (FTIR) spectrometer for spectrally resolved analysis.
 The spectrometer was operated in step-scan mode, and the signal was detected using a liquid-nitrogen-cooled \ac{mct} detector coupled to a lock-in amplifier to reject thermal background.
 For power-dependent measurements, the incident excitation density was varied using a series of neutral density filters.
-The laser spot area on the sample surface was determined to be $\SI{3670}{\micro\m\squared}$ via the knife-edge method, corresponding to an excitation density range of approximately $\SIrange{1}{25}{\kilo\watt\per\cm\squared}$.
-Spectral lineshapes were fit using a model based on the convolution of a Gaussian function with a \ac{jdos} term~\cite{Assali2021a, vina1984c}, described by:
+The laser spot area on the sample surface was determined to be $\SI{3670}{\micro\m\squared}$ via the knife-edge method, corresponding to an excitation density range of approximately $\SIrange{1}{22}{\kilo\watt\per\cm\squared}$.
+Spectral line shapes were fit using a model based on the convolution of a Gaussian function with a \ac{jdos} term~\cite{Assali2021a, vina1984c}, described by: